HMS-Analytical-Software/GitAlchemist/README.md

       command: "git push origin master"
 ```

-- The first command creates a bare git repository called `task_from_readme`
+- The first command creates a bare git repository called `task_from_readme`;
+  the remote repository will be stored in `cwd/.../remotes/task_from_readme`
 - The second command takes files stored in
   files/\* (left side of the => operator) and puts it to the working
   directory under the name that is specified in the right side of the => operator.
   It then adds the file via `git add` followed by `git commit` with the specified commit message.
-- The third command does the same; This command will overwrite the content of main.py with
+- The third command will overwrite the content of main.py with
   the updated code that we specified in files/main_v2.py.
 - The last command pushes the working directory to the bare repo so that the content
   is accessible when the user clones the repo.